davidan1981/rails-identity/README.md

     HTTP/1.1 204 No Content

-User UUID and token are sent to the user via email.
-In real life, the email would include a link to a page where it will make a PATCH request to `/users/<user_uuid>?token=<reset_token>`.
+User token will be sent to the user's email.
+In a real application, the email would include a link to a _page_ with JavaScript code automatically making a PATCH request to `/users/current?token=<reset_token>`.

 Note that the response includes a JWT token that looks similar to a normal session token.
-Well, it _is_ a session token but with a shorter life span (1 hour).
+Well a surprise!
+It _is_ a session token but with a shorter life span (1 hour).
 So use it instead on the password reset request:

-    http PATCH localhost:3000/users/68ddbb3a-fad2-11e5-8fc3-6c4008a6fa2a?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX3V1aWQiOiI2OGRkYmIzYS1mYWQyLTExZTUtOGZjMy02YzQwMDhhNmZhMmEiLCJzZXNzaW9uX3V1aWQiOiIzYjI5ZGI4OC1mYjlhLTExZTUtODNhOC02YzQwMDhhNmZhMmEiLCJyb2xlIjoxMCwiaWF0IjoxNDU5OTA3NTU0LCJleHAiOjE0NTk5MTExNTR9.g4iosqm8dOVUL5ErtCggsNAOs4WQV2u-heAUPf145jg password="reallysecret" password_confirmation="reallysecret"
+    http PATCH localhost:3000/users/68ddbb3a-fad2-11e5-8fc3-6c4008a6fa2a token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX3V1aWQiOiI2OGRkYmIzYS1mYWQyLTExZTUtOGZjMy02YzQwMDhhNmZhMmEiLCJzZXNzaW9uX3V1aWQiOiIzYjI5ZGI4OC1mYjlhLTExZTUtODNhOC02YzQwMDhhNmZhMmEiLCJyb2xlIjoxMCwiaWF0IjoxNDU5OTA3NTU0LCJleHAiOjE0NTk5MTExNTR9.g4iosqm8dOVUL5ErtCggsNAOs4WQV2u-heAUPf145jg password="reallysecret" password_confirmation="reallysecret"

     HTTP/1.1 200 OK
     {